mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - Update the VPC cluster tag

 > Required when installing the ELB Operator: `ERROR setup failed to get VPC ID  {"error": "no VPC with tag \"kubernetes.io/cluster/<infra_id>\" found"}`

 > Q. to NE: Is it a bug?
 Should it be required?
-Can we use VPC's owned by subnets which the cluster was installed?
+Can we use VPCs owned by subnets where the cluster was installed?

 0. Get the InfraID from the installer manifests